Let's Talk About the Fender Blues Junior: Why it does not sound like a vintage Fender Amp!

 - Finger Joints are much stronger than the Dado joints found in the Blue Junior.
 The downside is that finger joints are laborious adding to the cost.

 - 1" Thick Particle Board Baffle on some models does not allow for vibration like those found in other "floating baffle" designs.
 Tweed Fenders used 3/8 plywood for the baffle.
-This makes the baffle act as an extension of the speaker adding to the coloration to the sound.
+This width makes the baffle act as an extension of the speaker adding to the coloration to the sound.
 The downside is that the speaker is less efficient in a "floating baffle design".
 Whether you like the "floating baffle" or fixed baffle sound is really a matter of taste.
-One thing to note is that there actually some Blues Jr.s with thinner baffles---the thicker baffle is far more common.
+One thing to note is that there are actually some Blues Jr.s with thinner baffles but the thicker baffle is more common.

 - PCB Board rather than hand wired: keeps the labor cost low, makes the amp hard to repair and the PCB board causes layout difficulties and tonal loss due to stray capacitance since all components are on one physical plain.
 The layout is not as ideal since components must be mounted to suit the PCB rather than the best layout for the circuit.
 Components are smaller and of lower quality in some cases (some parts are just fine).
 The filter caps are poor quality causing problems with the amp turned up.
 Illinois Capacitors (the big grey ones) are know throughout the boutique amp world as being the worst brand of caps out there.
 Inexplicably Fender uses them in almost all their amps.
 Many other foreign brands sound and work better.

 - Tube sockets are PCB mounted causing damage if a tube blows and are damaged by tube heat.
 Vintage Fenders are hand wired and do not have this problem

 - Tiny reverb tank.
 Tiny tank= tiny reverb

 - Small output transformer= less low end and less harmonic content and less headroom.
-Sometime I will be shooting for less headroom so I might pick a smaller transformer in a certain amp but I think the Blues Jr. benefits from a larger transformer.
+Sometime I will be shooting for less headroom so I might pick a smaller transformer in an amp design but I think the Blues Jr. benefits from a larger transformer.

 There are many difference in circuit design from vintage Fenders.